asndiallo/PricePilot/README.md

 ### 3. Install Frontend Requirements

+- Ensure you have **Node.js 18 or higher** installed.
+If not, you can download it from [Node.js Official Website](https://nodejs.org/).
 - Navigate to the `price-pilot` folder and install the frontend dependencies listed in `package.json` using npm:

   ```bash